inflearn logo

 • Basic Linux commands (e.g., cd, ls, cat, etc.)

-• Enthusiasm for learning markup languages like YAML (of course, I'll explain)
+• Enthusiasm to learn markup languages such as YAML (of course, I will explain)

 Hello